10 Instagrammable Places To Visit In France

 And with Brittany Ferries offering such a wide choice of convenient and easy ferry crossings across the Channel, I can’t wait to plan another trip exploring some of these beauties.

 Étretat was originally a fishing village that became a popular seaside resort in the 19th century when Impressionist painters like Monet and Gustave Courbet came to paint the extraordinary landscape.
-And you can see why with these views and am I the only person that would feel the profoundness of sitting and admiring a view the Monet once painted?

-Nothing makes me swoon like a pretty street and Chloe’s photos from the streets of Lot et Garonne and Aquitaine are utterly beautiful.
+Nothing makes me swoon like a pretty street, and Chloe’s photos from the streets of Lot et Garonne and Aquitaine are utterly beautiful.

 I think it’s the pastel shutters and window boxes that make the streets look like they come straight out of a Disney movie.
-Wandering pretty street is such a luxury, especially when you have time on your hands to take photos and choose the perfect spot for that ever so cute baby photo.
-Check out Sorry About The Mess for more photos but this one makes my heart melt.
+Wandering a pretty street feels like such a luxury, especially when you have time to take photos and choose the perfect spot for that ever-so-cute baby photo.

 Lot et Garonne and Aquitaine in France

-OMG they are all gorgeous and I am ever so slightly envious of her solo trip to Paris.
-Where she vowed to walk, to do less and notice more.
 This is my kind of trip.
-I do adore having a wander with my camera and Kirstie did it in PARIS.
-Check out her post which is a visual feast of Paris, and those clocks, but you will have to visit The Family Adventure Project to see them!
+I adore wandering with my camera, and Kirstie did it in PARIS.
+Check out her article, a visual feast of Paris.
+Check out the Family Adventure Project to see more!
 Seriously, all the hearts for this post.

 Instagrammable places in Paris

-Made up of pebbles rather than sand, and surrounded by craggy rocks topped with beautiful green pine trees, Brégançonnet is picturesque.
 The southern side of the island is a different story to the soft sandy beaches of the North.
 Check out the post over at Dais Like These for a little beach inspiration.

 Beaches on Ile de Porquerolles, France